Raghavganesan/DashBoard-PowerBi/README.md

 # DashBoard
-This is a folder for my dashboards in PowerBi
+This is a demo dashboard made in PowerBi which shows the sales of the coco-cola company.
+There are many attributes added:
+  1.Map
+  2.Slicer
+  3.Graph representation
+  4.AI integrated blocks